PrabhaKar-Rao/java/section4/README.md

     public MyClass(String name, int age) {
         // Initialization code here
     }
-MyClass myClass= new MyClass();// To call default constructor MyClass myClass= new MyClass(20);// To call Constructor with one 'int' parameter MyClass myClass= new MyClass("Ramesh",20);// To call Constructor with one 'String' parameter and one 'int' parameter.
+MyClass myClass1= new MyClass();// To call default constructor MyClass myClass2= new MyClass(20);// To call Constructor with one 'int' parameter MyClass myClass3= new MyClass("Ramesh",20);// To call Constructor with one 'String' parameter and one 'int' parameter.

 }
 ```